danielharrell/open-eyes-lect-2017-18/Open.md

 ## The Parabola {#parabola}

-This is one way to wonder how being open is possible.
+This is one way, then, to wonder how being open is possible.
 But not the only way.
-And other ways need make no appeal to the risk of ruin if an inside is left open to the outside too long.
-Consider a line from geometry: [the parabola].
+And other ways need no appeal to the risk of ruin if an inside is left open to the outside too long.
+For now consider a line from geometry: [the parabola].
 We can distinguish the sides of this line, one convex and one concave, since the parabola is curved.
 But suppose we go further, and take the convex side to be "inside" the parabola, and the concave side to be "outside".
 This would treat the curved line as a figure, analogous to the ellipse, only open rather than closed.
-We might even liken this figure to an lidless, empty jar, turned upside down.
+We might even liken this figure to an lidless, empty jar.
 But what would justify this interpretation?
 Why think that the parabola has an inside, distinct from, but open to, an outside?
 Why aren't both sides of the parabola outside it, since both lie outside the line of the parabola?

-One way to answer this question is to make the inside of the parabola definite, and press the analogy to the ellipse, by taking the parabola as an infinite ellipse, with one focus infinitely far away.
-The parabola would then be formed of a line infinite in length, with ends that reach the edge of the geometric plane.
+One way to answer this question is to make the inside of the parabola definite, and complete the analogy to the ellipse.
+We would then take the parabola to be an infinite ellipse, with one focus infinitely far away.
+The parabolic line would then be infinite in length, with ends that reach the edge, as it were, of the geometric plane.
 But in that case, it seems, our parabola will gain a true inside in just the way our jar possessed one: by being closed.
 For there will be no way into the parabola, or out of it, through its open end, since this now lies infinitely far away.
-It is something we can see, even point to, but never reach---as if openness had no being but seeming.
+Or to put the paradox in this case more precisely: once we make the line of the parabola infinite, to make the inside of the parabola definite, we will have *enclosed* the parabola in openness, and render this at once intelligible yet unreachable---as if openness had no being beyond seeming.

 ## States of Being {#being}